thingsthatdothings/info/_resources/2024-07-01-soft-skills.md

             - No man ever listened his way out of a job – Calvin Coolidge.
         10. Be brief.
             - A good conversation is like a mini skirt; short enough to maintain interest, but long enough to cover the subject.

         - Be interested in other people.
         - Everyone has some hidden amazing thing about them.
         - Go out, talk to people and prepare to be amazed.

 # Google
 - [Applied Digital Skills](https://www.youtube.com/@googlesapplieddigitalskill8678)
+    -  digital skills students need to succeed in the classroom and on the job, from creating a resume, to conducting online research, to starting your own business
     - Planning and Project Management
     - Workplace Communication
     - Starting a Business